KazimWalji/KazimWalji/README.md

 I'm crrently a student at UIC with a special interest in moble development, back-end development, and robotics. https://www.linkedin.com/in/kazimwalji/

+# Amazon
+Software Engineer on the Prime Reading team.

+# LinkedIn
+Mobile Engineer working on the feed growth team at LinkedIn.
+Changed how thumbnails of YouTube videos are rendered on LinkedIn's iOS app.
+Redesigned how reactions are displayed and rendered throughout the platform (search, feed, profile, etc).
+Changed how 'Follow' buttons are displayed and rendered on feed leading to a cleaner and more consistent codebase.

 # Kadama
 Developed an iOS app using Swift and UIKit that has over 300,000 users and reached #2 in the App Store for education.
 Added important features like pagination on the messages page, a collectionview that suggests